NetaZuckerman/covid19/README.md

 from that working directory.
 * Fill fastq/raw/ with all raw fastq.gz files.
 * Fill refs/ with your desired reference sequence.
+To see the full directories hierarchy scroll to the bottom of the page.

 2. Produce reports for each fastq.gz file in fastq/raw (or any other location of your choice) \
 `python3 QC.py --reports -i fastq/raw/`